SincerelyBrittany/careers-personal-brand-building/README.md

 These are just two ways you can get involved without being an “expert”.

 While being an expert is not a prerequisite for taking part in conversations and ultimately building your brand, what does matter is recognizing how to use each channel effectively.
-Every platform has its own etiquette—which we’ll get dive into in the upcoming lessons.
+Every platform has its own etiquette—which we’ll dive into in the upcoming lessons.

 However, an important component across all platforms is consistency.